 For mares that are undergoing estrus but not showing it, monitoring ovarian activity by rectal palpation on an every-other-day basis, or ultrasound 2 to 3 times per week is essential.
 There are mares that will not shown any signs of estrus except for the day they are ovulating, and even then only after heavy teasing.
 The breeding of these mares would probably be missed if they were not palpated.
 If an impending ovulation is detected, and the mare will still not "stand", then A.I. may be an option.

 For mares that do not have foals at foot, but are apparently anestrus, probably the first line of approach (assuming that regular effective teasing has been carried out) is to have the mare palpated or ultrasounded.
 This will allow an evaluation of the ovarian status - i.e. whether there are "structures" present.
-A single palpation will not necessarily determine whether that "structure" is a forming follicle or a CL (Corpus Luteum), and a subsequent palpation may be necessary, but ultrasound will establish the status immediately, and is therefore preferable if available.
+A single palpation will not necessarily determine whether that "structure" is a forming follicle or a CL (Corpus Luteum), and a subsequent palpation a few days later may be necessary, but ultrasound will establish the status immediately and is therefore preferable if available.
 Another valuable diagnostic with these mares is the blood-progesterone assay.
 If the mare has progesterone levels >1 ng/ml, that is indicative of her having ovulated (and therefore to be a behaviourally anestrus mare).
 It may be necessary to take a sample once a week for three consecutive weeks to accurately determine her status, as one could be sampling during estrus (with the obvious absence therefore of a functional CL).

-If there does not appear to be follicular activity present - assuming it is the middle of the breeding season and winter anestrus or "transitional phase" is not a possibility, then re-assessment in 5 to 7 days, or the use of the blood-progesterone assay may be called for.
+If there does not appear to be follicular activity present - assuming it is the middle of the breeding season and winter anestrus or "transitional phase" is not a possibility, then re-assessment in 5 to 7 days, or the use of the blood-progesterone assay series may be called for.

 A more useful hormonal manipulation tool with the behaviourally anestrus mare is progesterone and estradiol.
 As "P&E" can be started at any point in her cycle, and as it gives a predictable day of ovulation in a high percentage of uses (>80%), it is an ideal tool with which to manage the "silent heat" mare.
 Biorelease P&E and biorelease altrenogest are now also available in a single-injection form, and produce an almost equally reliable timing of estrus and ovulation to the daily P&E treatments.